loophp/collection/docs/pages/api.rst

 ~~~

 Generate the maximum value of the collection by successively applying the PHP ``max`` function
 to each pair of two elements.

-This comparison can be redefined by providing a callback
-that takes two arguments and returns the "highest" value.
+If custom logic is required to determine the maximum, such as when comparing objects,

-.. tip:: This operation is a specialised application of ``foldLeft1``.
+the ``compare`` operation can be used instead.

 Interface: `Maxable`_

-Signature: ``Collection::max(?callable $callback = null): Collection;``
+Signature: ``Collection::max(): Collection;``

 .. literalinclude:: code/operations/max.php
   :language: php